-Full-time, first-time cohort retention
+Full-time, first-time bachelor's cohort retention

-For the Full-time portion of this screen, you must report the number of students in the Full-time, first-time Fall 2010 cohort, as well as any Exclusions from the cohort.
+For the Full-time portion of this screen, you must report the number of students in the Full-time, first-time Fall 2010 bachelor's cohort, as well as any Exclusions from the cohort.
 Once the screen is saved, the system will display the difference between the two in the Adjusted cohort field.

-In addition, the number of Students from Fall 2010 cohort still enrolled OR completed as of Fall 2011 must be reported in order to determine the Full-time, first-time Fall 2010 cohort retention rate percentage.
+In addition, the number of Students from Fall 2010 still enrolled as of Fall 2011 must be reported in order to determine the Full-time, first-time Fall 2010 bachelor's cohort retention rate percentage.